SharkSnack/shiren-5/content/guides/identifying-items.md

 Identification of items can be generally categorized into 5 main methods.

-### YOLO
+### Trial

-"You only live once" technique where you just use the item and determine what it is based on its effect.<br/>
+Technique where you just try using the item and determine what it is based on its effect.<br/>
 It carries the risk of using a negative item, but it's one of the basic methods of identification.

 Every item category except bracelets and pots can be identified, but scrolls and grass items are consumed,<br/>